Molly Cupka from Up ENDing Parkinson's - Together For Sharon (2024)

 Why should people who don’t have Parkinson’s care about this?

-People living with Parkinson’s Disease should care about this because it is giving hope in an otherwise progressive circ*mstance.
+People living with Parkinson’s Disease should care about this because it is giving hope in an otherwise progressive circumstance.
 People really do improve, and this is huge with Parkinson’s Disease.
 It makes every day living more enjoyable.

 Have you had any family members or relatives affected by Parkinson’s disease?